sannansaleem/plotly-deploy/README.md

   - The gauge fits in the margin of the <div> element.
 - When the webpage loads, the bar and bubble chart are working according to the requirements in Deliverable 1 and 2, respectively, and the gauge chart is working according to the requirements listed for this Deliverable

+Various customizations were made throughout the dashboard including changesto the jumbotron header, background fills for the drop-down menus, and font formatting.